qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 ==================

 Do you plan to use QGIS in your company or organization, but worry about whether there is commercial support available?
+Are you looking for a developer to add features you need or fix bugs you encounter?
 Here is an alphabetical list, divided in categories, of support contractors.

 .. note:: we take responsibility for the accuracy, reliability or completeness of the provided information for **Core contributors** only.

 Core contributors
 -----------------